 The Teaching Academy was established in January 2003 when the former Center for Educational Development (1980–2002) was redesigned and expanded–and the founding director was hired.
 In 2006, the former NSF ADVANCE program was institutionalized in the Teaching Academy, expanding support for leadership, mentoring and diversity.

 The NMSU Teaching Academy supports Vision 2020 by seeking to improve student learning by providing professional development to NMSU educators in teaching, mentoring, and leadership.
 The Academy helps NMSU educators develop extraordinary teaching lives embedded in exceptional careers.

 The Teaching Academy is an organization that is member driven and donor supported.
-Each year more than 300 NMSU educators earn an annual membership for 10 or more hours of participation in events.
-Donors provide approximately 30% of the Teaching Academy’s operating budget.
+Each year, more than 300 NMSU educators earn an annual membership for participating in 10 or more hours of workshops or by presenting a workshop.
+Each year, more than 100 donors provide almost 40% of the Teaching Academy’s operating budget.

-The NMSU Teaching Academy has received national and international recognition 13 times since we opened our doors in 2003:
+The NMSU Teaching Academy has received national and international recognition 13 times in as many years:

 - Our director was invited to present a plenary at Frontiers in Education, an international engineering education group, on building a teaching academy at your university: what a faculty member or administrator can do.

 - Engineering education experts, Richard Felder and Rebecca Brent, referred to the NMSU Teaching Academy as the place where “Tara Gray has created the most extensive and widely attended faculty development program we have seen” (Chemical Engineering Education, Winter 2013, 47(1), p.
 25).

 - The Teaching Academy membership program was one of three model programs selected internationally to be featured at an AAC&U summer institute by Dee Fink, former president of POD Network (the national faculty development organization).

 - The Teaching Academy fund-raising program was featured in Inside Higher Ed.